arakkkkk/marktodo.nvim/README.md

 # [todotxt](https://ericasadun.com/2019/11/13/lightweight-to-do-list-formatting/) with neovim!!
 You can search todo written by [todotxt](https://ericasadun.com/2019/11/13/lightweight-to-do-list-formatting/) format from alll files in your current directory.

+You can search and list tasks created in multiple files with markdown files using Telescope.

+The listed tasks are displayed with information such as title, file name, and PRIORITY information.

+A sorting function is also implemented.

+You can complete the selected task with <C-d> and REPLACE with [X].

 ## screenshots
 ![doc](doc/doc.gif)